International rugby union player records: Most points

 Players currently active at international level are listed in bold; those not playing at international level but still active at club level are listed in italics.

 Players whose rows are in italics represent nations classed as Tier 2, since the beginning of the professional era (August 1995), and primarily play other Tier 2, or Tier 3 nations.

 Most tries

-Players that have played Tier 1 sides in 50% or more of their test matches in that year are eligible.
+Players who have played Tier 1 sides in 50% or more of their test matches in that year are eligible.